supereagle/go-example/http/stream-log/README.md

 # Stream Log Server

 This is a demo for stream log server to illustrate how to provide stream log produced from server.
+At the same time, it illustrates the implementation of WebSocket proxy.
-The log content can be inputted through console after the server.
+The log content can be inputted through console of the server.

 ## Start the Server